🇳🇱

 📝 Application Process

-✓ Online Application2 weeks for recognized sponsors, up to 90 days otherwise
+✓ Online Application2-4 weeks (recognized sponsor), up to 90 days otherwise

 1. 1Secure job offer from IND-recognized sponsor employer